Abhishek9589/VenueKartTest/README.md

 ## 🚀 Key Features

 ### For Customers
-- **🔍 Smart Search & Discovery**: Advanced filtering by location, capacity, amenities, and price
+- **🔍 Smart Search & Discovery**: Advanced filtering by location, venue type, capacity, amenities, and price
 - **✅ Verified Listings**: All venues thoroughly verified for authenticity and quality
 - **💰 Transparent Pricing**: Clear, upfront pricing with no hidden fees
 - **📱 Real-time Notifications**: Instant updates on booking status via email